openode-io/openode-www/public/documentation/platform/scheduler_cron_jobs.md

 ## Administration

-The scheduler is accessible via the Administration TODO
+The scheduler is accessible via the Administration, in instance Settings > Scheduler.

 Note that by default, .openode.cron is written automatically when you set the scheduler via the administration.